Repeated implantation failure: Thrombophilia

-Embryonic Factors
+Embryonic factors

 The successful implantation of an embryo not only relies on a receptive uterine environment in the mother but also on the quality of the embryo itself.
 Embryo quality and probability of implantation can be affected by maternal and paternal genetic abnormalities as well as zona pellucida dysfunction and poor embryo transfer technique.

-Male Genetic Abnormalities
+Male genetic abnormalities

 The quality of the sperm that fertilizes an egg is a key contributor to the overall quality of the embryo.
 Abnormalities in DNA fragmentation and chromosomal arrangements are the main source of genetic deviation in males that can affect embryo quality.
 DNA fragmentation occurs when the strands of DNA are separated to form two separate strands, this disrupts the genetic information that is coded in genes.
 Depending on the severity of the fragmentation, this can lead to the dysfunction of specific genes which may or may not be essential for embryo survival and in this case the initiation of implantation.
 DNA fragmentation can happen spontaneously in cells that undergo programmed cell death (apoptosis) where DNA is broken apart by enzymes called endonucleases.
 However, since the male DNA isn't activated until around day 3 after fertilisation, it is often difficult to diagnose sperm genetic abnormalities because morphological studies could identify a good quality oocyte when initial transfer occurs, but due to DNA fragmentation in the sperm, the embryo will die after day 3 of growth.

-Female Genetic Abnormalities
+Female genetic abnormalities

 Oocyte quality is also a main contributor to overall embryo quality since it is the DNA of the oocyte that is mainly involved in the first 3 days of embryo growth following fertilization.
 A major source of genetic abnormalities are balanced translocations (Figure 1).

 A translocation involves the exchange of segments of chromosomes that are not a homologous pair.
 In most cases, this leads to balanced translocations, in which no DNA is lost therefore is usually asymptomatic.
 However, as female gametes are formed, it is probable that 2/3 of embryos produced will have unbalanced translocations within their DNA if fertilised by sperm with a balanced translocation too.
 Translocation mutations can occur at any point during fertilization or even the first meiotic division that the oocyte undergoes during foetal life.